lept-github/hlpr/docs/index.md

 ### isSsn

-It determines if the given value is a valid formatted social security number.
+It determines if the given value is a valid format social security number. `000-00-0000`.

 `isSsn(val)`